-Credit risk primarily arises from the Company's normal commercial operations that actually, or potentially, arises from the Company's exposure to: a) NGESO in respect of invoices submitted by the Company for transmission services; b) the counterparties to the RPI swaps described in note 17; c) the counterparties to the interest rate swaps described in "Strategic Report - Hedging Arrangements"; and d) short term deposits.
+Credit risk primarily arises from the Company's normal commercial operations that actually, or potentially, arises from the Company's exposure to: a) NESO in respect of invoices submitted by the Company for transmission services; b) the counterparties to the RPI swaps described in note 17; c) the counterparties to the interest rate swaps described in "Strategic Report - Hedging Arrangements"; and d) short term deposits.
 There are no other significant credit exposures to which the Company is exposed.
-The maximum exposure to credit risk at the 31 March 2024 (and 31 March 2023) is the fair value of all financial assets held by the Company.
+The maximum exposure to credit risk at the 31 March 2025 (and 31 March 2024) is the fair value of all financial assets held by the Company.
 Information relating to the fair value of all financial assets is given earlier - note 25 (a).
 None of the Company's financial assets are past due or impaired.

-NGESO operates a low risk regulated business within the UK and the regulatory regime under which it operates results in a highly predictable and stable, revenue stream.
+As of 01 October 2024 NESO was acquired by the UK Government and hence is now a publicly owned company.
+NESO operates a low risk regulated business within the UK and the regulatory regime under which it operates results in a highly predictable and stable, revenue stream.
 The regulatory regime is managed by the Authority and is considered by the Directors to have a well-defined regulatory framework which is classified as a predictable and a supportive regime by the major rating agencies.
-NGESO is subject to a regulatory financial 'ring fence' that restricts its ability to undertake transactions with other National Grid subsidiaries, which includes the paying of dividends, lending or the levying of charges.